smugglys/translatomatic/README.md

 ### Database configuration

 By default, `translatomatic` uses an sqlite3 database in `$HOME/.translatomatic/translatomatic.sqlite3` to store translated strings.
-To store translations in a database, you should have an appropriate database adapter installed, such as the `sqlite3` gem.
-Translatomatic does not install database adapters automatically.
 The database configuration can be changed by creating a `database.yml` file under `$HOME/.translatomatic/database.yml` for the `production` environment, e.g.

     production: